learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-14-configuring_jenkins.md

       docker stop $(docker ps -a -q)

 `deleteAllImages`: We need the forced delete flag `-f` to clear images regardless of connected containers.
 They will be cleared as well.
+This command is implemented to save disk space on the server - one of our images uses about 2.4 GB!

       docker rmi -f $(docker images -q)